Janabi/validator-utils-js/README.md

 ## Localization

-The package now supports localization for error messages.
+The package supports localization for error messages.
 You can specify a language when instantiating the validator, and all error messages will be returned in that language.
 Currently supported languages are:

 - `en` for English (default)
 - `ar` for Arabic **(soon)**